 Mitigating the Harm, Maximizing the Benefits of Open Notes

 Salmi believes that changing some aspects of how open notes are accessed—whether through process improvements or technological developments—could minimize the harm while continuing to grant its benefits.
-One option is to allow patients to take greater control of their information, for example, by updating electronic medical records software with opt-in and opt-out preferences.
+One option is to allow patients to take greater control of their information, for example, by updating electronic medical records software with opt-in and

 “The challenge is that we have a blanket rule where everybody gets all the information immediately, and we haven’t figured out how to use technology or some other methods to figure out what you as an individual want and prefer,” he says.